kbase/kbase-ui/docs/book/development/getting-started.md

 This is optional, but unless you are continuing to work on local kbase-ui, you should remove the /etc/hosts mapping in order to gain access to the "real" ci.kbase.us.

-I prefer to simply comment out the line.
+I prefer to simply comment out the line so it is ready for reuse later.

 ## Next Steps